Lü Liping

 Lǚ Lìpíng (吕丽萍; born 3 April 1960) is a Chinese actress.

-Her career accolades include one Golden Rooster Award, Flying Apsaras Award, Golden Horse Award and Golden Phoenix Award, two Hundred Flowers Awards, Golden Eagle Awards and Chinese Film Media Awards, and she has won the 6th Tokyo International Film Festival - Best Actress, 1st Singapore International Film Festival - Best Actress and 13th Shanghai International Film Festival - Best Actress.
+Her career accolades include one Golden Rooster Award, Flying Apsaras Award, Golden Horse Award, and Golden Phoenix Award, as well as two Hundred Flowers Awards, Golden Eagle Awards and Chinese Film Media Awards.
+She has also won the 6th Tokyo International Film Festival – Best Actress, 1st Singapore International Film Festival – Best Actress, and 13th Shanghai International Film Festival – Best Actress.

 Biography

 Lü was born in Beijing on April 3, 1960.
-After graduating from Central Academy of Drama in 1984 she was assigned to Shanghai Film Studio as an actress.
+After graduating from Central Academy of Drama in 1984, she was assigned to Shanghai Film Studio as an actress.

 Personal life

 She has married three times.
 She married her first husband, actor Zhang Fengyi, in 1988, with whom she had a son, Zhang Boyu (张博宇).
 The couple divorced in 1991.

 She married for the second time on January 16, 1999, in Los Angeles, to Tao Wei, a Chinese footballer.
 They divorced in 2001.

 She married actor Sun Haiying in 2002 in Shenyang, Liaoning.